We only talk about the burdens or reasons why people don’t want to marry a pastor—often and sadly categorized as an immediate red flag.

 We live in a world where everything is instant and quickly accessible—literally just a few clicks away.
 And in a quiet, unexpected way, this is one of the instant perks I get to experience.

-But through my husband—a real person, my residential partner, and my forever teammate—speaking truth into my life in real-time.
+It was my husband—a real person, my residential partner, and my forever teammate—speaking truth into my life in real-time.

 Leave a comment